Letter: Vaccine conflicts lead to conflicted feelings

 To the editor -- I am conflicted.
 I want to shout out to all those unvaccinated, “You idiots!”
 But then I think about all the people in the world who would love to be vaccinated but don’t have access to vaccines and I think to myself, “Not you, of course.”

 Then I look to the protests directed at our local school board and my blood again begins to boil.
-Did you know the wife of one of the school board members just died from COVID, and she was vaccinated?
 After some more reflection, I thought about some of my close friends who choose not to be vaccinated and I have some sympathy for them.
 At least I don’t harangue them, but I feel our friendships slowly fading away.
 I am conflicted.

 LAWRENCE WEYER